norah-kuduk/StatsSYE/inst/task_list.md

 ## Task List

+## For February 27

+1. Continue working on the app, looking at the inputs to update reactively when the button is clicked.

+2. Continue working on animation.

 ## For February 20

 1. Continue working on the app, getting ui set up and starting to work on the animation.